Canadian Tourism College welcomes students from all over the world!

 Our admission requirements are the same for domestic and international students.
 See Admission Requirements for complete details.

-- International English Language Testing System (IELTS) score of 5.5 or higher
+- International English Language Testing System IELTS score of 5.5 or higher or equivalent English language benchmark verified by the institution.

-- Test of English as a Foreign Language (TOEFL) score of 163 or higher (computer-based), 57 or higher (Internet-based), or equivalent
+- Test of English as a Foreign Language TOEFL score CBT 163, IBT 57 or equivalent verified by the institution.

 Note: a Skype or telephone interview may be required.